 5) Disclosure updates are made re-actively

 At many asset management firms, most disclosure changes are communicated during the content production cycle, which is the most awkward and expensive time to do so.
 During content review, Compliance may add new disclosure, update a disclosure or correct the formatting of disclosure… all when the document is otherwise ready to go out the door.
-The problem with making changes ad-hoc during production cycles is that it slows down production, negatively impacting speed-to-market of your marketing content.
-Content can be produced more quickly and with lower production costs if compliance updates are advertised before (or early in) the production process.
+Making changes ad-hoc during production cycles slows down production, negatively impacting speed-to-market of your marketing content.
+Content can be produced more quickly and cheaper if compliance updates are advertised before the production process.

 The overall theme of our findings is that, with regard to disclosures, the majority of firms operate in a reactive mode, which perpetuates a chaotic process.
 Most firms agree that they want to find more proactive ways to control and communicate disclosure changes, but the problem has been difficult to solve with the current set of technology and resources available to them.

 One of the solution experts at Synthesis said, “It’s a difficult problem because disclosures impact every piece of content.
 The question is, how do you reuse a small amount of material in a lot of different contexts simultaneously?
 When you have all of this contextual stuff going on, you need a tool that’s dependable and has flexibility of control without being overwhelming.”

-As a vendor that prides itself on creating flexible technology that can adapt to our clients unique processes, we’re tackling these disclosure management challenges head-on.
+Synthesis Technology tackles these disclosure management challenges head-on.
 Our goal is to provide asset managers with a great solution to improve the way disclosures are managed.
 Thus, they improve velocity in the marketing and distribution process while minimizing risk.

 How is your firm handling disclosures?
 We’d love to talk about it!Here are some related resources that might interest you: